-Admittedly, with a two week visit to Portugal we have barely scratched the surface of places in the country where we would like to be.
-But between Lisbon and Porto we really liked Porto the best.
+Admittedly, with a two week visit to Portugal, we have barely scratched the surface of places in the country where we would like to be.
+But between Lisbon and Porto, we really liked Porto the best.
 They even have a few craft breweries.
 They remind me of where Denver was with microbreweries 20 years ago.
-Cool spots, good beer and so much potential!
+Cool spots, good beer, and so much potential.
 Nortada was our favorite.
 It reminded me of The Rock Bottom Brewery when it was new.
-Nortada is brand new and if you like craft beer you should check it out if you are ever in Porto.
-It is located right in the center of the city and not only are the brews good, the staff is very friendly and knowledgeable.
-Portuenese Beer Factory is its formal name and it is located at: 210 Rua de Sa da Bandeira, 4000-427, Porto Portugal.
+Nortada is new, and if you like craft beer you should check it out if you are ever in Porto.
+It is located right in the center of the city and not only are the brews good, but the staff is very friendly and knowledgeable.
+Portuenese Beer Factory is its formal name, and it is located at 210 Rua de Sa da Bandeira, 4000-427, Porto, Portugal.
 Their website is: https:// loja.fcpornuenese.pt.

 We visited Barros port house and got to sample a 30-year-old white port.
 Dangerously delicious is a phrase that comes to mind.
 A little sweet with a plethora of flavors that go on for days.
 Floral peach nose with flavors of caramel and lightly nutty flavors.
 Wow, it was so good that even though we were tasting many ports vintage and otherwise we had to drink this one.

-As beverage pros when one tastes a lot of alcohol one spits so as not to get deliriously drunk!
+As beverage pros, when one tastes a lot of alcohol, one spits so as not to get deliriously drunk.
 And Port is no slouch in the ABV (alcohol by volume) department coming in at 16-20% alcohol.
-It is fortified with brandy which came about to preserve it on the long trips overseas to Britain where it became popular in the 1700s.
-It is the third oldest protected wine region in the world after Tokai in Hungary (1730) and Chianti in Italy (1716).
+It is fortified with brandy.
+This came about to preserve it on the long trips overseas to Britain, where it became popular in the 1700s.
+It is the third oldest protected wine region, after Tokai in Hungary (1730) and Chianti in Italy (1716).
 In 1756 the General Company of Viticulture of the Upper Douro or Douro Wine Company was founded to guarantee the quality of the product and fair pricing for consumers.
 The making of and history of Port is a study unto itself.
 Check it out on that Google thing.
-I hear it is catching on!
+I hear it is catching on.

-Our VIP tour of Barros was fabulous, fun and informative!
-In addition to the white port we got to try several vintage and single vineyard ports, all of which were outstanding.
-Because they are fortified, good port will age well for decades.
+Our VIP tour of Barros was fabulous, fun and informative.
+In addition to the white port, we got to try several vintages and single-vineyard ports, all of which were outstanding.
+Because they are fortified, a good port will age well for decades.

-By the time we finished our tour it was lunch time and our uber driver had recommended Porto Cruz as a good place to eat.
-They have a beautiful 4th floor dining room with a view of the city of Vila Nova de Gaia which is across the river from Porto and is where all the port houses age their wines.
-Once we were seated a server came over with a bottle and asked if we were driving?
-We answered no, and he poured us a glass of chilled white port.
+By the time we finished our tour, it was lunchtime.
+Our Uber driver had recommended Porto Cruz as an excellent option.
+They have a beautiful 4th floor dining room with a view of the city of Vila Nova de Gaia, which is across the river from Porto and is where all the port houses age their wines.
+Once we were seated, a server came over with a bottle and asked if we were driving?
+We answered no, and he poured us a glass of chilled white Port.
 Again, off dry and a perfect aperitif.
-Is there no end to the magic deliciousness?!
+Is there no end to the magic deliciousness?
 I hope not!